sighingnow/jekyll-gitbook/_pages/Analyzer.md

 ## Overview of the Lab

-This hands-on Lab will provide you foundational and advanced knowledge of Webex Contact Center Data and Analytics, you will learn about data points and metrics across various existing and new capabilities, you will learn how to use stock reports and dashboards.
+This hands-on Lab will provide you fundamental and advanced knowledge of Webex Contact Center Data and Analytics, you will learn about data points and metrics across various existing and new capabilities, you will learn how to use stock reports and dashboards.

 This session will guide you step-by-step on how to design and build analytic Visualizations and Dashboards to capture your business & operational KPIs and Actionable Insights.